XRPLF/xrpl.js/docs/index.md

 *destination.* amount | [laxAmount](#amount) | An exact amount to deliver to the recipient.
 If the counterparty is not specified, amounts with any counterparty may be used.
 (This field cannot be used with `destination.minAmount`.)
 *destination.* tag | integer | *Optional* An arbitrary 32-bit unsigned integer.
 It typically maps to an off-ledger account; for example, a hosted wallet or exchange account.
 *destination.* minAmount | [laxAmount](#amount) | The minimum amount to be delivered.
-(This field cannot be used with destination.amount) allowPartialPayment | boolean | *Optional* If true, this payment should proceed even if the whole amount cannot be delivered due to a lack of liquidity or a lack of funds in the source account. invoiceID | string | *Optional* A 256-bit hash that can be used to identify a particular payment. limitQuality | boolean | *Optional* Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of destination.amount:source.maxAmount. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction.
+(This field cannot be used with destination.amount) allowPartialPayment | boolean | *Optional* If true, this payment can deliver less than the full amount. invoiceID | string | *Optional* A 256-bit hash that can be used to identify a particular payment. limitQuality | boolean | *Optional* Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of destination.amount:source.maxAmount. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction.